rsadsb/dump1090_rs/README.md

 ### Performance tricks

-To enable maximum performance, instruct rustc not to use cross cpu features only.
+To enable maximum performance, instruct rustc to use features specific to your cpu.
-This gives around a .1% speedup in my tests.
+This gives around a .1% speedup in my tests because of AVX instruction usage.
 ```
 RUSTFLAGS="-C target-cpu=native" cargo r --release
 ```